Don’t Miss The Solar Eclipse!

 While the Tualatin Valley isn’t in the “path of totality,” where the sun is totally covered, it is an ideal location to stay, while still being among the first to experience eclipse in North America.

-Many hotels and campsites along the path of totality are already booked, but the good news is that there are plenty of places to stay in the Tualatin Valley, and sites at L.L.
-Stub Stewart State Park are still available (book now).
+Many hotels and campsites along the path of totality are already booked, but the good news is that there still are plenty of places to stay in the Tualatin Valley.

 Traffic will be a concern, so it is recommended that you plan alternate ways to travel around the state.
 We recommend cycling to the Willamette Valley to view the eclipse.
 Better yet, avoid the mad rush after the eclipse and extend your stay and experience the best the Tualatin Valley has to offer.